 POTS is a chronic illness that is often invisible to the untrained eye.
 A person with POTS may not have all of these symptoms, and some may be more sporadic while others are constant.
-My daughter suffers from neuropathic pain, crushing fatigue, and brain fog 24/7.
-Headaches, abdominal pain, insomnia, hot flashes, and light sensitivity are intermittent.
-At this point, she does not suffer from the other symptoms on this list.
 Every person with POTS is different, and we need to receive individualized treatment to get the best clinical outcome.

-Be sure that your child is well hydrated.
-The rheumatologist who diagnosed my daughter with POTS first realized that she was not drinking nearly enough fluid per day for her age (my fault!).
-Children should consume 7-8 cups of fluid per day1, in addition to the water that they get from eating watermelon, ice cream, Popsicles, etc. We increased her fluid intake radically, but her symptoms did not abate.
+Be sure that you are well hydrated.
+Children should consume 7-8 cups of fluid per day, in addition to the water that they get from eating watermelon, ice cream, Popsicles, etc. Adults should drink at least 1 L per day to see if symptoms resolve.

-Consider trying the Poor Man’s Tilt Table test at home or in your doctor’s office.
-If you know someone who has many of the symptoms listed above and you suspect that she might have POTS, you can try the Poor Man’s Tilt Table Test at home.
-It is really easy – all that you need is a watch and to find her radial pulse on the thumb side of the wrist, or the carotid pulse on the side of the neck.
+Consider trying the Standing Test at home or in your doctor’s office.
+If you know someone who has many of the symptoms listed above and you suspect POTS, try the Standing Test at home.
+It is really easy – all that you need is a watch and count the heart rate using the pulse.

-1. Lay her on her back for 5 minutes and be as still as possible.
-While still laying down, take her pulse and write it down.
+1. Lay on your back for 5 minutes and be as still as possible.
+While still laying down, take the pulse and write it down.

-2. Have her stand up, and stand as still as possible for 2 minutes without leaning.
-Take her pulse while still standing.
-You can repeat pulse evaluations every 2 minutes until she has been standing 10 minutes.
+2. Stand up still as possible for 2 minutes without leaning.
+Take the pulse while still standing.
+If there is no significant change in pulse, repeat continue standing up to 10 minutes, taking the pulse every 2 minutes.

 POTS can be diagnosed a couple of ways: